UniMath/agda-unimath/src/metric-spaces/premetric-structures.lagda.md

     Eq-eq-Premetric N' , is-fiberwise-equiv-Eq-eq-Premetric N'
 ```

-### Characterisation of the transport of premetric structures along equality of types
+### Characterization of the transport of premetric structures along equality of types

 ```agda
 module _